India to block U.S. trade probes, ready for fight at WTO

 “If it is a strategic relationship, they should be looking at the larger picture.”

-Additional reporting by Krista Hughes in Washington, Frank Jack Daniel in New Delhi; Editing by Douglas Busvine and Robert Birsel
+Additional reporting by Krista Hughes in Washington, Frank Jack Daniel in New Delhi; Editing by Douglas Busvine, Robert Birsel and Cynthia Osterman